-Scenario modelling in this project will also draw on work done through the Co-benefits of Climate Action research project.
-Climate action co-benefits refer to benefits experienced from climate action strategies that are not directly related to mitigation or adaptation, for example, increasing community walkability both decreases greenhouse gas emissions and contributes to health of local residents.
-'Mapping' co-benefits can illuminate relationships between climate action and other aspects of community development, and such a map subsequently can be used to inform which variables and relationships should be included within a scenario model.
-The map below illustrates this approach and the types of relationships that can be elucidated through a co-benefits study.
-More information on mapping co-benefits can be found in Newell, Dale and Roseland (2018).
+Co-benefits of Climate Action was a research effort that explored benefits experienced from climate action strategies that are not directly related to mitigation or adaptation, for example, increasing community walkability both decreases greenhouse gas emissions and contributes to health of local residents.
+'Mapping' co-benefits can illuminate relationships between climate action and other aspects of community development.
+These maps can be used to gain holistic impressions of the advantages and disadvantages associated with different plans and strategies, which in turn can inform integrated community planning.